pandadiestro/dotenv.zig/readme.md

 ### Limitations

-This library allocates a static 512 bytes buffer for each key-value pair to be put on, so it might overflow and then panic.
+This library allocates a static buffer for each key-value pair to be put on, so it might overflow and then panic if you set up a small buffer size inside `loadEnv`.

 ### To-Do

-- [ ] test coverage (0-100%)
+- [ ] full function test coverage
+- [ ] add tests for utf-8 support
+- [ ] heap-allocated version of `loadEnv`
 - [X] buffer size specifier for `loadEnv`
-- [ ] heap-allocated version of `loadEnv`